superterran/curriculum-vitae/README.md

 Hosted on Rackspace, bulk-ordering for classes and real-time inventory on the frontend with a custom AS-400

 ### Olympus Digital Cameras
-Oversaw the initial implementation, recently re-wrote ERP and payment integrations
+Oversaw the initial implementation with product customizer and a slew of integrated social services

-## Managed Services and DevOps

 ### Demme Learning
 Unified Login with seperate services and courseware through a self-hosted SAML iDP.
 Wrote the login bridge for Magento to serve as an SP